psykei/psyki-python/README.md

 ### Demo

-`demo.ipynb` is a notebook that shows how injection is applied to a network for poker hand classification task.
+`demo/demo.ipynb` is a notebook that shows how injection is applied to a network for poker hand classification task.
 Rules are defined in `resources/rules/poker.csv`.